matrix-io/matrix-creator-ir-test/README.md

 ![](./demo.gif)

 # Setup
 This guide will be utilizing pins **13 & 16** of the Raspberry Pi.
-These are connected to the MATRIX Creators IR transmitter & IR reciver respectivly.
+These are connected to the MATRIX Creators **IR transmitter** & **IR reciver**, respectivly.
 For reference, below is an image of the Raspberry Pi GPIO connected to the MATRIX Creator

 ![](https://matrix-io.github.io/matrix-documentation/matrix-creator/img/m-7.png)